martidossi/data-viz-projects/README.md

 ```

-🖊️ This repository contains Python notebooks I worked on to collect and prepare data for data visualization projects.
+🖊️ The repository contains Python notebooks I worked on to collect and prepare data for data visualization projects.
 Subfolders are named according to the corresponding work in my **Behance portfolio**: https://www.behance.net/martinadossi.

 ---